fadli0029/MinimalOpenGLSetup/README.md

 ![Project Logo](glad_settings.png)

 ## Installing Bullet3 & Using `vcpkg` with CMake buildsystem
-First, install vcpkg.
-Run the command below, preferably in you `/home` directory (anywhere is fine as long as you remember where you installed it since we need to add to `PATH` later):
+First, install `vcpkg`.
+Run the command below, preferably in your `/home` directory (anywhere is fine as long as you remember where you installed it since we need to add to `PATH` later):
 ```bash
 git clone https://github.com/Microsoft/vcpkg.git
 cd vcpkg